 Measuring employee satisfaction is therefore the logical counterpart to measuring customer satisfaction.

-What’s more, beyond the customer, the entire prospecting and recruitment chain can be affected by poor employee satisfaction.
+Moreover, beyond the client, the entire prospecting and recruitment chain can be impacted by poor employee satisfaction.

-In the age of social networks and Glassdoor, your followers are likely to give their opinions publicly, whether on the spot or not, without your knowledge or control.
+Indeed, in the age of social media and Glassdoor, your employees are likely to give their opinion publicly, whether immediately or not, without you necessarily being aware of it or having control.

 The #BalanceYourAgency phenomenon has had a major impact on the industry.
 Some of the issues raised could surely have been dealt with internally.
 And the iceberg would have been detected much earlier, without having to go through the “let’s wash our dirty laundry in public” process*.